EARLY SEASON FLY FISHING SPOTS IN TASMANIA

 With the many of lakes around the state rising quickly and with rivers running high at this time of the year, anglers should be keen to hunt out any newly flooded ground which provides excellent feeding opportunities for trout.

 If you are keen to hit the larger rivers and streams, be on the lookout for ‘dead end’ backwaters and side channels where there is little or no flow.
 Morning and evening are the best times to look for fish foraging in the shallows and flies like black beetles, worm flies, black woolly buggers, woolly worms and black fuzzle buggers are personal favourites.

 If trying to catch fish on a dry fly is all you care about, then heading to the hills and looking for some clear running headwater creeks is your best hope.
-Even with the recent rains, headwaters will be running clear (and cold with snow melt), but the small fish that live in these places are normally willing to rise to a well presented dry fly from day one of the season.
+Even with the seasonal rains, headwaters will be running clear (and cold with snow melt), but the small fish that live in these places are normally willing to rise to a well presented dry fly from day one of the season.

 If you are keen (or stupid) like myself, you will probably find yourself walking out ‘West’ opening weekend.
 Although normally very cold, the Western Lakes can fish well from opening day.
 Walk slowing around lake edges early, fish often sit stationary or move very slowing through the shallows in the cold water out West.
 Keep your ears open for frogs and a look out for drowned food such as worms, food like these will attract and hold fish in the shallows.